2025-2026 ADMISSION INFORMATION

 Notice: California Northstate University does NOT accept or otherwise participate in any federal direct student loan program (Title IV) funding, any federal veterans' benefits program (Title 38) funding, or any other government student loan program funding.

-The Admissions Committee of California Northstate University College of Pharmacy uses a holistic review process to evaluate each application, thereby taking into account a variety of factors, in addition to an applicant’s academic standing, including but not limited to: work or research experience, socioeconomic status, resilience, extracurricular activities, and other non-academic related activities.
-California Northstate University College of Pharmacy does not require a Bachelor’s degree or PCAT.
+California Northstate University College of Pharmacy does not require a Bachelor's degree or PCAT for entry into our pharmacy program.
 Applicants must have earned a high school diploma, GED, or its equivalent.
-A minimum of 44 semester units (61 quarter units) of prerequisite credit must be completed prior to matriculation into the program.
-Science and math prerequisite coursework must be designed for science majors.
+A minimum of 40 semester units (54 quarter units) of prerequisite credit must be completed prior to matriculation into the program.
+Online courses are permitted for prerequisites.
 Prospective students are encouraged to carry full course loads (15 units per semester) during their undergraduate studies.
 AP exam scores of 3 or higher, with 4 preferred will be accepted for prerequisite coursework and/or general education requirements.
 AP credit must be reported by subject and credit and must be mailed directly from your institution or testing services to the College of Pharmacy by using college code: 7306.
 Additionally, the AP exam must have been taken no greater than ten years from the date of matriculation.
 Please note, AP exam scores will only count towards the first course in a series of science courses.
 For instance, an AP exam score of 3 or higher for chemistry would only count towards the General Chemistry I requirement.
-Please review the General Admission Requirements table for a list of all prerequisite coursework that must be completed prior to matriculation.
+California Northstate University College of Pharmacy requires completion of the PharmCAS application.
+Two letters of recommendation (LORs) are also required as part of the application.
+More information about acceptable LORs is provided below.
+All applicants are also required to review the Professional and Academic Standards of the Doctor of Pharmacy program on our webpage to ensure they meet the stated professional and technical criteria.

 General Admissions Requirements